dlmassey/Video-Skip-Conversion/README.md

 6. When you are using these programs for the first time, set aside a directory to test them to make sure that they accomplish what the titles state that they do.

+Go to the respective folder to get the files.